alegonz/baikal/README.md

 1. Clone the project.
 2. From the project root folder run: `make setup_dev`.
     - This will create a virtualenv and install the package in development mode.
+    - It will also install a pre-commit hook for the black code formatter.
     - You need Python 3.5 or above.
 3. To run the tests use: `make test`, or `make test-cov` to include coverage.
     - The tests include a test for the plot utility, so you need to install graphviz.